RincewindWizzard/rp2040-morse-code-keyboard/README.md

 ## Build PCB

-Schematics and PCB layout will be found in the [kicad](./kicad/) folder once they are ready.
+Schematics, PCB layout and 3d models will be found in the [CAD](./kicad/) folder once they are ready.